TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

     -   :sql:`uid` - an auto-incremented integer and primary key for the table, containing the *unique ID* of the record in the table.
     -   :sql:`pid` - an integer pointing to the :sql:`uid` of the page (record
         from :sql:`pages` table) to which the record belongs.

+    The fields are created automatically when the table is associated with a TCA configuration.

 Typical fields
 ==============